Lumpectomy – The Procedure

 Wire-localization or radioactive seed-localization at the time of surgery

-If the tumor is nonpalpable, a wire-localization or radioactive seed localization procedure will be done just before surgery.
-Local anesthesia is used with this procedure.
+If the tumor is nonpalpable, a wire-localization or marker-/radioactive seed-localization procedure will be done just before surgery.
+Local anesthesia is used for the localization procedure.

 Radio-opaque clip during a needle biopsy